-Students are responsible for finding up to three practicum sites, as one or more selections may not be available.
-The requirement for practicum sites is that they be supervised by an MLIS-degreed librarian and that the supervisor turns in required paperwork.
-In this way, a number of paid and unpaid opportunities (e.g., internships, etc.) can serve as a practicum experience, as long as the student works with an iSchool practicum advisor, has a supervisor willing to submit the required paperwork, carries out the work and reflects on it as required, etc. Work generally occurs on-site, but individual projects, completed under the supervision of a librarian, may be considered for credit in some cases.
+Students taking the practicum are responsible for finding up to three practicum sites, as one or more selections may not be available.
+The requirement for practicum experiences is that the student is supervised by an MLIS-degreed librarian or certified archivist, or other employer holding an appropriate advanced degree (e.g., PhD) and that the supervisor turns in required paperwork.
+In this way, a number of paid and unpaid opportunities (e.g., internships, etc.) can serve as a practicum experience, as long as the student works with an iSchool practicum advisor, has a supervisor willing to submit the required paperwork, carries out the work and reflects on it as required, etc. Work generally occurs on-site, but individual projects and remote work, completed under the supervision of a librarian or archivist may also provide practical experience.

 Duration and Scheduling

-Regardless of practicum credit hours taken, all students must complete 39 hours of coursework.
+Regardless of practicum hours taken, all students must complete 39 hours of coursework.